thechangelog/changelog.com/CONTRIBUTING.md

 ## How do I run the application locally?

-You will need to have the following dependencies installed:
+You will need to have the following system dependencies installed:
 - [PostgreSQL](https://www.postgresql.org/download/) v16
 - [Elixir](https://elixir-lang.org/install.html) v1.16
 - [Erlang/OTP](https://www.erlang.org/downloads) v26 - usually installed as an Elixir dependency